Managing a business means acting, reacting, and making dozens of important decisions every day.

 - Tax tables: Both federal and state income tax rates change frequently, and companies with employees in multiple states must withhold income taxes for more than one state.
 In addition, you may need to withhold income for city and local taxes.
 This makes calculating gross and net pay even more difficult

-- Tax reporting: The federal, state and city income tax returns are all different, and you may need to file a dozen of tax forms each month and year.
+- Tax reporting: The federal, state, and city income tax returns are all different, and you may need to file dozens of tax forms each month and year.

 For all of these reasons, you may save time and costs by outsourcing the payroll function to a third party firm.
 These companies can manage both payroll processing and tax reporting, and they make the necessary changes to their software as the tax laws change.

-Here are the important due dates you need to know for 2019, and the dates are grouped by the type of tax collected to make things easier as filing deadlines approach.
+Here are the important due dates you need to know for the 2019 calendar year.
+The dates are grouped by the type of tax collected to make things easier as filing deadlines approach.

-Deadline to send out W-2 for your employees, and to file the documents with the IRS.
-This document explains the difference between employees and independent contractors from an IRS point of view.
+This is the deadline to send out Form W-2 to your employees, and to file the documents with the IRS.
+Make sure you understand the difference between employees and independent contractors from the IRS’s point of view.

-You will need to submit copies of their W-2s to the IRS.
+You’ll need to submit copies of employee W-2s to the IRS.
 To determine which form to send, reference this 1099 vs. W-2 calculator.

-Deadline to issue 1099s to all independent contractors who received payments in 2018.
+This is also the deadline to issue 1099s to all independent contractors who received payments in 2019.

-Deadline for businesses to file information returns that report on 1099s issued for 2018.
-Companies use IRS Form 1096 (Annual Summary and Transmittal of US Information Returns for this filing.
+Deadline for businesses to file information returns with the IRS that report on 1099s issued for 2019.
+Companies use IRS Form 1096 (Annual Summary and Transmittal of US Information Returns) for this filing.

 The type of tax return that your company must file depends on the business structure you choose when you start your business.